jito-labs/jito-rs/README.md

-## Jito-Client
+## jito-rs
-This repository contains code to interact with the Solana network using Jito.
+This repository contains code to communicate with Jito's Block-Engine.